-The CTF Guarantee Agreement will be with LGUGC.
+The LGUGC will manage the ASEP project.
 The Electric Cooperatives, Independent Power Providers (IPP) and RE developers are the subproject proponents and implementers.
-The DOE, NEA, DENR and NCIP have regulatory oversight to ensure that the project is compliant with relevant national laws and regulations.
+The DOE, NEA, DENR, NCIP have regulatory oversight to ensure that the project is compliant with relevant national laws and regulations.
 A brief description of these institutions together with their roles and responsibilities in planning and implementation of subprojects are presented below.
 Specifically for Social Safeguards, a review will be undertaken by the LGUGC to determine compliance to this framework.
 The World Bank will review all subprojects requiring a full Resettlement Plan and IP Plan.
 For projects requiring ARAP, only the first three (3) subprojects will be reviewed after verifying that the LGUGC PMO has demonstrated the skills to perform the required due diligence in ensuring thorough review of RAPs submitted by proponents.
 The Bank shall include review of these RAPS selectively during scheduled project missions.

-LGUGC has been providing guarantee funds to LGUs for water supply projects and small infrastructure projects such as market, bus terminal and slaughter house and to Electric Cooperatives for improvements of the transmission and distribution lines.
-Its portfolio covers around Php 12.8 billion, where Php 3 billion are for energy projects.
+LGUGC has been providing guarantee funds to LGUs for water supply projects and small infrastructure projects such as market, bus terminal, and slaughter house and to Electric Cooperatives for improvements of the transmission and distribution lines.
+Its portfolio covers around Php 12.8 billion, wherein Php 3 billion are for energy projects.
+LGUGC's organizational structure is presented below.